Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 We won't publish the events directly anywhere in our code.
 Instead, only the scheduler publishes the code.

+We won't fire events directly with outbox pattern.
+Instead, we use outbox table to hold the events and fire them later with a scheduler.

 ## 81-007 Refactoring Order domain layer Updating OrderCreate Command Handler
 Now in `OrderCreateCommandHandler`, we won't publish the event directly.
 Instead, we will persist the event in the local DB and use scheduler to fire the event.